 Thermohaline Circulation: The Global Ocean Conveyor

-The world has several oceans, the Pacific, the Atlantic, the Indian, the Arctic, and the Southern Ocean.
-While we have different names for them, they are not really separate.
-There are not walls between them.
-Water is able to move freely between oceans.
-They are all connected in one global ocean.
+The world’s oceans, the Pacific, the Atlantic, the Indian, the Arctic, and the Southern Ocean, have different names, but they are really not that different.
+Water moves between them all the time.
+So they are all connected in one global ocean.

 Cold water is denser than warm water.

-- Water gets colder when it loses heat to the atmosphere, especially at high latitudes.
+- Water gets colder when it loses heat to the atmosphere, especially in the chilly polar regions.

-- Water gets warmer when it is heated by incoming solar energy, especially at low latitudes.
+- Water gets warmer when it is heated by incoming solar energy, especially in the warm tropics.

 Saltier water is denser than less salty water.

-- Water gets saltier if rate of evaporation is high.
+- Water gets saltier if there is a lot of evaporation.

-- Water gets less salty if there is an influx of freshwater either from melting ice or precipitation and runoff from land.
+- Water gets less salty if freshwater from melting ice or precipitation is added.

-In the Atlantic, the circulation of seawater is driven mainly by temperature differences right now.
-Water heated near the equator travels at the surface of the ocean north into high latitudes where it loses some heat to the atmosphere (keeping temperatures in Northern Europe and North America relatively mild).
+In the Atlantic, seawater moves because of temperature differences right now.
+Water heated near the equator travels at the surface of the ocean north into high latitudes where it loses some heat to the atmosphere.
 The cooled water sinks to the deep ocean and travels the world ocean, possibly not surfacing for hundreds or even as much as a thousand years.